57blocks/website-article/articles/What Makes a Good Vector Database/README.md

 > **6. Low Latency, High Throughput Situations**
-> - **Pinecone**: Optimized for low latency and high throughput scenarios, such as financial risk management, cybersecurity, smart homes, and security, offering a high-performance vector search solution that is quick to deploy and especially suitable for applications with strict response time and processing capacity requirements.
+> - **Pinecone**: Optimized for low latency and high throughput scenarios, such as financial risk management, cybersecurity, smart homes, and security; offering a high-performance vector search solution that is quick to deploy and especially suitable for applications with strict response time and processing capacity requirements.
 > - **LanceDB**: Not explicitly optimized for the extreme demands of low latency and high throughput.